 How much will SkyHopper cost?

 The cost of innovative space missions is challenging to estimate, and will depend on final hardware design choices and availability of launch opportunities.
-At this stage, our current best estimate for the total mission cost, including two years of operations, is in the range 8,000,000 to 10,000,000 AUD.
+At this stage, our current best estimate for the total mission cost, including two years of operations, is in the order of 10,000,000 AUD.

 Who is funding SkyHopper?

-We are grateful for support from the University of Melbourne (William Spencer Trust) and the Laby Family Foundation, which has made it possible for us to complete the Phase A concept design and start the Phase B preliminary design.
+We are grateful for support from the University of Melbourne (William Spencer Trust and the Deputy Vice Chancellor of Research) and the Laby Family Foundation, which has made it possible for us to complete the Phase A concept design and start the Phase B preliminary design.
 We have proposals currently under review at national and international funding bodies for final design, fabrication, integration, and testing.
-If you would like to get in touch with us about becoming a supporter of the project, please see our Get Involved page or reach us by e-mail at email@example.com.
+If you would like to get in touch with us about becoming a supporter of the project, please see our Get Involved page or reach us by e-mail at firstname.lastname@example.org.

 What will SkyHopper discover?